History of Rangers in Western Australia

 Prior to this in the early days of municipal law enforcement, each officer had his or her specific job and duties to perform.

-Training began through MLEOA.
+Training began through the MLEOA.

 Changes were on the way!
 Multi-skilled enforcement patrols were being introduced with outstanding results.